nonmodernist/nonmodernist.github.io/content/notes/streaming-cinema-quality.md

   ]
 ---

-<span class="og">💡</span> "Tide Pod cinema" is a wonderful phrase coined by Will Tavlin in his essay "Casual Viewing" for n+1 magazine.
-I do think it describes something important about contemporary streaming cinema—content that appears colorful and attractive but offers little substantive nourishment and might even be harmful to a healthy film culture when consumed in large quantities.
+"Tide Pod cinema" is a delightfully bitchy phrase coined by Will Tavlin in his otherwise frustrating essay "Casual Viewing".
+I think it describes something important about contemporary streaming cinema—content that appears colorful and attractive but is poisonous to a healthy film culture.

 Tavlin uses the phrase to describe Netflix's output of "movies that go down best when you're not paying attention" or films made "to half-watch while doing laundry."
-The term cleverly captures several qualities I've noticed in many streaming-exclusive films:
+The term cleverly captures several qualities of streaming-exclusive films:

 1. **Algorithmic Optimization**: Movies that feel designed to satisfy platform metrics instead of artistic vision